Last update: November 5, 2022

 To prevent unauthorized access, maintain the accuracy of data and ensure proper use of information, MG has put in place appropriate physical, electronic and managerial security procedures to safeguard all information collected online by implementing industry-standard SSL encryption.

-MG uses Azure Defender to protect hybrid cloud workloads including servers, data, storage, containers and IoT.
+MG uses cyber security protection measures to protect hybrid cloud workloads solutions.

 9. Third-party links and tracking technologies